12 Magical Facts About ‘The Magic School Bus’

 Right off the bat, her opening paragraph captured the tone she was going for.
 “I knew I had a teacher, and I knew I had a class, and I knew they were going to take these school trips that were going to be wacky, but I didn’t know what the teacher was going to be like.
 So, I wrote these words: ‘Our class really has bad luck.
 This year, we got Ms. Frizzle, the strangest teacher in school.
 We don’t mind her strange dresses or her strange shoes.
 It’s the way she acts that really gets us.’”
 Using those lines as her guide, Cole fleshed out Ms. Frizzle’s character and the journey that was about to unfold.

-4. While designing the Magic School Bus students, Bruce Degen used his childrens' class photos.
+4. While envisioning the Magic School Bus students, Bruce Degen used his kids’ class photos.

 Degen would sift through old elementary school picture day portraits.
 Then he’d pick out a kid whose outfit and hairdo he liked and convert them into a caricature.
 The illustrator believes most of those selected children “are in the class and … don’t know it.”
 Still, at least one was notified.